Dual Domain Expurgated Error Exponents for Source Coding with Side Information: Introduction

 where the function $E_{0}(\rho)$ is defined as

 The function $E_{0}(\rho)$ is known to be related to Arimoto’s conditional Rényi entropy as $E_{0}(\rho) = \rho H_{\frac{1}{1+\rho}}(X|Y)$ \cite{arimoto1977information}.
 We refer to $E_{\mathrm{r}}(R)$ as the \emph{random-coding error exponent}, due to close resemblance in proof and form to the random-coding error exponent in channel coding \cite{Gallager1965,gallager1968ita}.
-The from in \eqref{eq:Er_dual} is known as a \emph{dual domain} expression.
-An equivalent \emph{primal domain} expression for $ E_{\mathrm{r}}(R)$ is given as
+The form in \eqref{eq:Er_dual} is known as a \emph{dual domain} expression.
+An equivalent \emph{primal domain}\footnote{Dual domain expressions can be derived from their primal domain counterparts using Lagrange duality techniques.} expression for $ E_{\mathrm{r}}(R)$ is given as

 where the minimization is over all joint distributions $P_{\tilde{X}\tilde{Y}}$ on $\mathcal{X} \times \mathcal{Y}$.
 A direct achievability proof that yields the primal domain expression in \eqref{eq:Er_primal} is given by Csisz\'{a}r and K\"{o}rner in \cite{Csiszar1980}, where type analysis and universal minimum entropy (ME) decoding are employed.